 One of the best things about Panama is how benefits tend to stack on top of each other.
-As if a hot, high-yield real estate market wasn’t enough, owning real estate in Panama is one of the ways to qualify for the Friendly Nations visa, but we’ll get to that in a minute.
+As if a hot, high-yield real estate market wasn’t enough, owning real estate in Panama is one of the ways to qualify for the Panama Friendly Nations visa, but we’ll get to that in a minute.

 If you choose to move to Panama and live in your property, you won’t be required to pay any import taxes on interior items for your real estate in the first twenty years.
-The minimum amounts to qualify for most government programs and visas is quite low, so unlike countries like Thailand or Malaysia, there is no formal minimum investment.
+The minimum amount to qualify for most government programs and visas is quite low, so unlike countries like Thailand or Malaysia, there is no formal minimum investment.

 If, however, you choose to rent your property out, any rental income generated will be taxable at progressive rates of up to 27%.
-Most investors won’t see the highest bracket because it starts at $250,000 in income, and you can deduct municipal and national taxes, depreciation losses and maintenance and administration costs from your income.
+Most investors won’t see the highest bracket because it starts at $250,000 in income, and you can deduct municipal and national taxes, depreciation losses and maintenance, and administration costs from your income.